By phone – 02-5881587

 Staplers and more

-For your convenience, there is a work station with staplers, scissors, scotch tape and more on the 3rd floor (entrance floor) by the reference desk.
-Members of the Hebrew University community may also borrow whiteboard markers at the circulation desk.
+For your convenience basic office supplies including staplers, punchers, pens, scissors, scotch tape and more are available at the reference desk.
+Hebrew University students and staff may also borrow whiteboard markers at the circulation desk.

 Special rooms in the library

-You are welcome to relax on our beanbag chairs and sofas in our lounge which is on the 3rd floor (entrance floor) on your right, after the display cases.
-Also on the 3rd floor you can find group study rooms with LCD screens that connect to laptops.
-These rooms need to be reserved in advance and can be used up to two hours a day, three times a week.
-Reservation requires IDs of two active members of the Hebrew University.
-You can also use group study rooms on the 4th and 5th floors which also feature LCD screens, on a “first come, first serve" basis.
+You are welcome to relax on our beanbags and sofas in our lounge which is on the 3rd floor.
+Group study rooms with LCD screens that connect to laptops are also situated on the third floor.
+These rooms need to be reserved in advance via the library’s website and can be used up to two hours a day, three times a week.
+Reservation requires IDs of at least two registered Hebrew University students or personnel.
+Group study rooms on the 4th and 5th floors contain LCD screens, and are available on a “first come-first serve" basis.

 Non-circulating books and leaving books on tables

-Please refer to the reference desk on the 3rd floor for checking out non-circulating books.
+You may request permission to check out non-circulating books from the librarian at the reference desk.
 For long term requests please refer to the subject specialist librarian.

-It is the library's policy to collect all books that are left on the tables every evening for reshelving.
-If you would like to leave a stack of books on a table please leave them in a neat pile and make sure that they belong to the same floor they are left on.
-Also, leave a note with your name, and the date on which these books can be returned to the shelves.
+It is the library's policy to collect all books that are left on the tables every evening for re-shelving.
+If you wish to leave a stack of books on a table for the following day, please leave them in a neat pile together with a note with your name, and the date on which these books can be returned to the shelves.
 Checked out books, reserved books and books from different libraries cannot be left on the tables.
-You may contact the library's secretariat for renting a carrel in which you can store checked-out books.
+You may contact the library's secretary for renting a carrel in which you can store checked-out books.

 Lost and found

-Please mark your belongings with your personal information so that we can locate you in case you misplace personal objects, especially portable devices, wallets, chargers, etc. We refer found objects to the security department, which is in charge of lost and found objects, across the street from campus and located just outside the bus tunnel.
+Please mark your belongings with your personal information so that we can locate you in case you misplace personal objects, especially portable devices, wallets, chargers, etc. Items that have been found are sent to the Security Department opposite the maintenance department (outside the main campus near the entrance to the bus tunnel).
 Valuable objects such as laptops and cellphones are kept for a limited time in the Reference Department.
-If a credit card is found in the library we will immediately contact the credit company which will do its best to contact the owner.
+If a credit card is found in the library, we will immediately contact the credit company which will do its best to contact the owner.